DragonSenses/Curiosity/Rust/ch-10/ch10-03-lifetime-syntax.md

 This code should compile and produce the result we want when we use it with the `main` function in Listing 10-19.

+#### Function Signature Analysis
+- The function signature informs Rust that for some lifetime `'a`, the function takes two parameters, both of which are string slices that live at least as long as lifetime `'a`.
+- The returned string slice will live at least as long as lifetime `'a`, meaning the reference returned by the `longest` function is valid for the smaller of the lifetimes of the values referred to by the function arguments.
+- These relationships are what we want Rust to use when analyzing this code.

+#### Borrow Checker Constraints
+- Specifying lifetime parameters in the function signature does not change the lifetimes of any values passed in or returned.
+It tells the borrow checker to reject values that don't adhere to these constraints.
+- The `longest` function doesn't need to know exactly how long `x` and `y` will live, only that some scope can be substituted for `'a` that will satisfy this signature.